 4.1 The issuance of the permit is consistent with the General Plan.

-Rationale: As discussed above in Section 2.0, General Plan Findings, the Design requirements in the El Dorado County General Plan.
+Rationale: As discussed above in Section 2.0, General Plan Findings, the Design Review Revision is consistent with the applicable policies and requirements in the El Dorado County General Plan.